-FREE Personality Test – Determine Your Myers-Briggs Personality Type In Just Five Minutes!
+FREE Personality Test: Determine Your Myers-Briggs Personality Type Online In Less Than Five Minutes

-At some point, nearly everyone asks themselves: “What is my personality type?” followed by next questions such as “What career or job should I choose?” and “What college or degree would best match my personality type?”
+At some point, nearly everyone asks themselves: “What is my personality type?” followed by questions such as “What career path should I choose?” and/or “What college or degree would best match my personality type?”

 While some mysteries of humanity may never be answered, modern psychology has made great strides in understanding the various human personality types that exist.
-While you may never know how much of your personality is natural (“God-given”) vs. created (nurtured by your environment), you can achieve better understanding about what drives your personal habits and thought processes by taking our scientific personality test, below, and thus better contemplate your life decisions going forward.
+While you may never know how much of your personality is nature (“God-given”) vs. nurture (influenced by your environment), you can better understand what drives your personal habits and thought processes by taking our scientific personality test, below, and thus better contemplate your life decisions going forward.

 Below is a FREE personality test based on the Myers-Briggs Type Indicator, which was developed in the 1960s by Katharine Cook Briggs and her daughter, Isabel Briggs Myers, during World War II for American women entering the workforce.
 It is based on the research of Carl Gustav Jung, a Swiss psychiatrist, and remains the most popular personality indicator in the world.
 At the bottom of this page, you will be able to explore careers, degrees, and colleges related to your personality type.